 Even as businesses are beginning to digitize their payments, an overwhelming 50 to 60 percent of businesses continue to use paper to process their B2B payments.

 From the first metal “credit cards” kept in stores and rubbed with inked paper – to updated online platforms that can be used in any office and accessed by any customer – the ability to make B2B payments has changed dramatically.
 There still remains complex accounting needs of businesses—the need for security to ensure that funds are safe, and for records that allow accounting staff to ensure that payments were made and declared.
 There will continue to be the quest for low fees so that the payment system doesn’t eat into business profits.
 Many businesses find it difficult to change and shift from tried and trusted methods of making B2B payments.
 Too many businesses have chosen to remain with what they know best, and what feels familiar – even as better options have developed.
 Companies are still spending too much money and too much time maintaining and organizing their payment processes.

+In this chapter, we talked about the History of B2B Payments.
 In the next chapter, we’re going to look at the current most popular methods of making B2B payments, and we’ll assess their strengths and weaknesses.

 The most popular method of making retail payments still remains debit and credit cards.
 Around two-thirds of in-person sales are placed on a card.
 According to one study, by 2017, cash will be used in less than a quarter of point-of-sale purchases while checks are used to settle just 7 percent of all retail purchases, a figure that continues to decline.

 B2B sellers can only dream of such clarity for their own payment options.
 There are basically five main ways in which businesses invoice and receive payments from other businesses.
 Each has its own advantages and disadvantages.